 We lined up all the croissants and pains au chocolat next to each other, cut them in half, and compared them.
 Then, we tried them one by one, first plain and then dipped in our hot drink, which is the French way of eating breakfast.
 They were all delicious, but which one was the best?

-Christan Jacques (Kangaroo Point) and Chouquette (New Farm)
+Christian Jacques (Kangaroo Point)

-Le Caprice (Boulimba)
+Le Caprice (Bulimba)

 Lune (South Bank and Brisbane CBD)